Is it wrong to be upset about babies in business class?

 • Sometimes my sole reason for choosing business class is because I know that I’ll need to catch up on sleep (since I won’t be able to do it once I reach my destination).
 If there’s a crying baby near me, there is zero chance of me getting any quality sleep.
 I’m basically going to be a complete wreck the next day.

 • Parents of crying babies who have absolutely zero consideration for everyone else in business class tick me right the heck off.
-For example, on my Thai Airways business class flight from Sydney to Bangkok a few years ago, there were parents of a crying baby who did nothing but walk up and down the aisle for the entire flight with it.
+For example, in Thai Airways 747-400 business class from Sydney to Bangkok a few years ago, there were parents of a crying baby who did nothing but walk up and down the aisle for the entire flight with it.
 There was no way for anyone to avoid the noise.

 • Babies will poop anytime, anywhere (I can’t say that I’m not jealous).
 My Aeromexico 737-9 MAX business class experience was made all the more memorable by a baby in the row directly behind me that blew out a diaper just before takeoff.
 Ugh.